Defense Command

 A Nasty Alien steals a fuel cell

 One other unusual feature of Defense Command occurs at the start of the game.
-The Flagship and the other aliens escort the player and the fuel cells into position to set up the game.
-You can move while you are being escorted down, but you can’t shoot.
-You can use an Anti-Matter bomb to destroy the aliens on screen.
-This generates a lot of points, but the fuel cells that were being carried by the aliens are dropped and there is no way for you to catch them.
-Defense Command is a very versatile game and there are a lot different ways to play it.
+The Flagship and the other aliens escort the player and the fuel cells into place to set up the game.
+During this process, you can move but not shoot.
+You can receive many points by using an Anti-Matter bomb to destroy the aliens, but with the unfortunate side-effect of the aliens dropping the fuel cells they were carrying.
+There is no way to catch all the fuel cells (or even very many) and the game is effectively over.
+Defense Command is a very versatile game with many different ways to play.

 Solar Wasters in Defense Command